TiberiusGh/linux/README.md

 This is a learning objective about Linux, from [Linnaeus University](http://lnu.se), Kalmar, Sweden.
-This work i licensed under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)
+This work is licensed under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)

 This work is intended for the students in the [UDM - Utvecklare och drift av mjukvarusystem](https://coursepress.lnu.se/program/utveckling-och-drift-av-mjukvarusystem/student/) and the [WP - Webbprogrammerare](http://webbprogrammerare.se) programs.
 This is not a complete course in Linux but just an introduction for program students at [Linnaeus University](www.lnu.se), Kalmar, Sweden